-As Sts should already know, in English, words which are stressed more strongly are the ones which carry information, e.g. I went to the cinema on Friday night.
+As Sts should already know, in English, words that are stressed more strongly are the ones that carry information, e.g., I went to the movies on Friday night.
 These are typically verbs, nouns, adjectives, and adverbs.
-The 'non-information' words (e.g. personal pronouns, articles, and little words like to, of, on, as, etc.) are pronounced less strongly, and these words often get shortened when we speak, e.g. to becomes /tə/.
-It is this mixture of stressed and unstressed words which gives English its rhythm, and Sts need plenty of practice until correct stress and rhythm becomes instinctive.
+The "non-information" words (e.g., personal pronouns, articles, and little words like to, of, on, as, etc.) are pronounced less strongly, and these words often get shortened when we speak, e.g., to becomes /tə/.
+It is this mixture of stressed and unstressed words that gives English its rhythm, and Sts need plenty of practice until correct stress and rhythm becomes instinctive.